-While I do have some free therapeutic movement practices here on my website and doing these practices will help you, there is tremendous value of being in the live presence of another human being who is looking at you with a “teaching eye.”
+While I do have some free therapeutic movement practices and doing these practices will help you, there is tremendous value of being in the live presence of another human being who is looking at you with a “teaching eye.”

 My “teaching eye” has refined over the years as I’ve helped others with a host of injuries and special conditions.
 As well, from individuals with back pain, frozen shoulders, and knee pain, my private clients and students in group class can attest, therapeutic yoga works.

 It just takes time and a whole lot of patience.

 Furthermore, I think you can you gain the benefits of therapeutic yoga from a general yoga asana class with a highly skilled teacher.

 Check credentials.
 C-IAYT means Certified – International Association of Yoga Therapists.
 It is an organization that has vetted teachers’ credentials.